vhmvd/CV/README.md

 ## SUMMARY

 I am an accomplished software engineer with a passion for creating high-quality Android applications.
-With 2 years of hands-on experience at Dubizzle Labs and expertise in various technologies, I am a self-motivated problem solver dedicated to delivering top-quality solutions.
+With hands-on experience in various technologies, I am a self-motivated problem solver dedicated to delivering top-quality solutions.
 I am excited to take on new challenges that allow me to make a positive impact.

 ## EXPERIENCE